audgirka/ansible-portal-chart/README.md

 This chart is designed for use alongside an Ansible Automation Platform (AAP) instance, so you can authenticate with AAP.

+The telemetry data collection feature is enabled by default.
+For more information, see the [Telemetry capturing](#telemetry-capturing) section.

 ## Prerequisites

 - Kubernetes 1.25+ (OpenShift 4.12+)